akshay-anand24/CryptoTransactionTracer/README.md

 2. Fetching Ethereum Price:
 Every 10 minutes, the system fetches the latest Ethereum price from CoinGecko and stores it in the database.
 This allows the system to provide up-to-date pricing information.

-3.Calculating Expenses:
+3. Calculating Expenses:
 The expense for each transaction is calculated as gasUsed * gasPrice / 1e18 (in Ether).
 The total expense is aggregated for all transactions of the given address.

-4.Getting Total Expenses and Current Price:
+4. Getting Total Expenses and Current Price:
 Users can get their total expenses and the current Ethereum price in a single API call by providing their address.